Model Configuration Variables

 MODELS_GWDG_META_LLAMA_3_1_8B_INSTRUCT_TOOLS_FILE_UPLOAD=true

-Example 2: Privacy-First Configuration
+Example 2: Privacy-First Deployment

-# Disable all commercial cloud providers
+# Disable commercial cloud providers

 OPENAI_ACTIVE=false